jinliu/kdotool/README.md

 systemd user service (which is the default), for it to work.

 This program should work with both KDE 5 and the upcoming KDE 6.
 It should work with both Wayland and X11 sessions.
+(But you can use the original `xdotool` in X11, anyway.
+So this is mainly for Wayland.)

 Not all `xdotool` commands are supported.
 Some are not available through the KWin API.
 Some are even not possible, or have no corresponding concept, in Wayland.